ToucanProtocol/BSIC/Deliverable #3/Deliverable 3 — PoC & MCP Testing Approach.md

 ## Prototype
 ### Project architecture
 The figure below shows the architecture of the project.
-For a detailed description of the project and the architecture please refer to this [Medium post](https://medium.com/curve-labs/co2ken-genesis-74d7a1387ea1)
+For a detailed description and an overall project overview please refer to this [Medium post](https://medium.com/curve-labs/co2ken-genesis-74d7a1387ea1).

 ![Architecture](https://github.com/CO2ken/CO2ken/blob/master/Presentation/Illustrations/DAO2architecture6.png)